praisethemoon/presentations/lua/lua-introduction/lua-introduction.md

 # Notes:

 - Any global variable/function within your module will be visible to any source file importing it
-- Localizing and returning an entire package is a good habbit.
+- Localizing and returning an entire package is a good practice.

 ---